Geospatial-Reasoning-Driven Vocabulary-Agnostic Remote Sensing Semantic Segmentation: Conclusion

 \section{Conclusion}

 In this paper, we propose a framework named Geospatial Reasoning Chain-of-Thought (GR-CoT), designed to address the persistent semantic ambiguity and the challenge of distinguishing spectrally similar land-cover types in open-vocabulary remote sensing semantic segmentation.
-By shifting the paradigm from passive visual-semantic matching to active geographical reasoning, our approach leverages the logical reasoning capabilities of multimodal large language models to simulate the interpretation process of human experts.
+By shifting the paradigm from passive visual-semantic matching to active geographical reasoning, our approach leverages the logical reasoning capabilities of multimodal large language models to introduce expert-inspired geospatial reasoning into the segmentation process.
 The dual-stream architecture—comprising an offline knowledge distillation stream and an online instance reasoning stream—enables the generation of image-adaptive vocabularies grounded in macro-scenario context and fine-grained visual facts, which subsequently guide the model toward accurate segmentation.
-Experimental results on the LoveDA and GID5 benchmarks demonstrate that GR-CoT significantly outperforms existing methods in both quantitative accuracy and qualitative consistency, particularly when encountering spectrally similar and fine-grained land-cover types.
+Experimental results on the LoveDA and GID5 benchmarks show that GR-CoT improves overall performance and yields more semantically consistent results, particularly when encountering spectrally similar and fine-grained land-cover types.
 This work highlights the critical role of geospatial logic in advancing robust scene understanding for open-vocabulary remote sensing applications.